Leander

 In 2009: Embracing a Condomless World

 In 2009, after a break-up, I used my newfound freedom and hit my 40s to reconnect with my sex life and get back out there.
 Something had shifted in me and the world, and condoms seemed…. well, past their sell-by date.
 On the hook-up apps I joined, I was met with requests for bareback and raw sex.
 After nearly three decades of vigilant condom use, I embraced a condomless world.
-With the revelation that HIV-positive individuals on treatment couldn’t transmit the virus and armed with lube and my phone, I ventured into a “condom-free” journey.
+With the revelation that individuals who tested positive for HIV on treatment couldn’t transmit the virus and armed with lube and my phone, I ventured into a “condom-free” journey.

 But it wasn’t too long before I felt a constant pain in my joints.
 A red rash appeared across my chest, and I felt a high temperature.
 I also experienced night sweats (sweating profusely during your sleep), which was particularly frightening as night sweats were a symptom of my STD infection I hadn’t experienced since starting HIV treatment in 2001.
 I popped along to my GP, who couldn’t work it out.